microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

   |---------------------|-------------------------|
   | Diego assigned a sales ticket to you. | Joni left the sales team. *This notification may be noisy unless this is materially important.* |

 * Avoid duplicate notifications from bot messages and activity feed notifications.
-For more information, see [guide to the difference between bot framework messages and activity feed notifications](#guide-to-the-difference-between-bot-framework-messages-and-activity-feed-notifications).
+For more information, see [difference between bot framework messages and activity feed notifications](#difference-between-bot-framework-messages-and-activity-feed-notifications).
 * Utilize the third line for the preview to give users information that allows them to gauge the importance and take action.
 Select a toast or mark for follow-up.

   ![Notification text preview](../concepts/images/notification-preview.png)
 * Do not add a *period* at the end of the notification title to achieve parity with all other notification settings in Teams.

-## Guide to the difference between bot framework messages and activity feed notifications
+## Difference between bot framework messages and activity feed notifications
 Based on the need the user can either use bot framework messages or activity feed notifications to notify the user.
 The following table provides the key differences between bot framework messages and activity feed notifications:

 |**Bot messages**|**Activity feed notifications**|